Your cart is currently empty.Continue shopping

 Ditch the heat trapping bed

 The secret is out: your bed is likely the number one culprit of you sleeping hot.
 If you’ve tried other methods to no avail, it might be time to get a new, high quality mattress with improved airflow.
-Hybrid mattresses are always a great option since it offers premium materials paired with a layer of technology that can cool down to 55 degrees Fahrenheit - and stay that cool all night!
+A cooling mattress like the Pod is a great option since it offers premium materials paired with a layer of technology that can cool down to 55 degrees Fahrenheit - and stay that cool all night!
 You’ll never be able to sleep if you have a hot bed or high room temperature, so try switching to a cooler bed.